regolith-labs/steel/README.md

 ## API

-Steel offers a collection of simple macros for defining the interface and building blocks of your program.

 ### Accounts

 Uses the `account!` macro to link account structs with the discriminator and implement basic serialization logic.